amygoldberg/tictactoe_project1/README.md

 - Add my javascript file source and type
 <script src="js/tictactoe2.js" type="text/javascript"></script>

+- Add other script tags for things like downloaded fonts

 - Create boardgame using div classes and div id's - 3 rows with 3 squares in each row

 ## Step 4: Create style.css